martinlaxenaire/curtainsjs/README.md

         },
     };

-    // create our plane
-    var plane = curtains.addPlane(planeElement, params);
+    // create our plane using our curtains object, the bound HTML element and the parameters const plane = new Plane(curtains, planeElement, params);

-    // if our plane has been successfully created if(plane) {
-        plane.onRender(function() {
+    plane.onRender(() => {
         // use the onRender method of our plane fired at each requestAnimationFrame call plane.uniforms.time.value++; // update our time uniform value });
-    }

 });
 ```